 - You have the right to know whether your employer is using the E-Verify program.
-The employer is required to post, in an area clearly visible to applicants and new employees, a notice provided by DHS that says the company is participating in E-Verify. - You have the right to choose which documents, of those listed on the reverse side of the I-9 form, you present to your employer to prove your identity and employment eligibility.
-If you present an I-9

-- form "List B" document as proof of your identity, however, your employer can accept it only if the document includes a photograph. - You do not have to comply with requests for additional documents after you have presented those required for completing the I-9 form. - You have the right not to have your information entered into the E-Verify system until after you have been offered a job and have completed the I-9 form. - Your employer should not resubmit your information to E-Verify after the initial verification process at hire (for example, to retaliate against you if you file a wage-and-hour claim against the employer).
-However, your employer is allowed to reverify your employment eligibility if it receives a contract or subcontract from the federal government.3 - You have the right to know if E-Verify cannot confirm your information, the right to receive and review a "Notice to Employee of Tentative Nonconfirmation" in English or Spanish, the right to receive a "Referral Notice" to SSA or DHS, and the right to challenge the finding.
-Notices in other languages are not currently available. - You have the right to be provided eight federal working days after receipt of the "Notice to Employee of Tentative Nonconfirmation" in which to challenge an E-Verify finding with DHS or SSA.
+The employer is required to post, in an area clearly visible to applicants and new employees, a notice provided by DHS that says the company is participating in E-Verify. - You have the right to choose which documents, of those listed on the I-9 form, you present to your employer to prove your identity and employment eligibility.
+If you present an I-9 form "List B" document as proof of your identity, however, your employer can accept it only if the document includes a photograph. - You do not have to comply with requests for additional documents after you have presented those required for completing the I-9 form. - You have the right not to have your information entered into the E-Verify system until after you have been offered a job and have completed the I-9 form. - Your employer should not resubmit your information to E-Verify after the initial verification process at hire (for example, to retaliate against you if you file a wage-and-hour claim against the employer).
+However, your employer is allowed to reverify your employment eligibility upon the expiration of a time-limited work authorization document or if it receives a contract or subcontract from the federal government. - You have the right to know if E-Verify cannot confirm your information, the right to receive and review a "Further Action Notice" in English or Spanish, the right to receive a "Referral Notice" to SSA or DHS, and the right to challenge the finding.
+Notices in other languages are not currently available. - You have the right to be provided eight federal working days after receipt of the "Referral Notice" in which to challenge an E-Verify finding with DHS or SSA.
+This does not mean that you resolve the nonconfirmation (or mismatch) within that time, just that you initiate contact with DHS or SSA within eight federal working days. - You have the right not to be terminated, or for any adverse employment action to be taken against you (for example, pay cut, demotion, suspension, etc.), while you challenge an E-Verify finding, regardless of how long it takes the government to resolve the error.